Top of page

 AnchorOther types of blood cancer

 Lymphoma, leukaemia and myeloma are all types of blood cancer (also known as ‘haematological’ cancers).
 Although there are similarities between some types of lymphoma and leukaemia, most types develop differently.
-They also behave differently and are treated differently.
+They also require different treatment.

 If you would like information or support in relation to other types of blood cancers, you might be interested in our useful organisations listing, which includes blood cancer organisations.